 Additional Areas of Expertise

 I have a high level of expertise in human trafficking, particularly, and have done consulting and technical assistance locally, nationally, and internationally.
-I myself am a veteran, and hope to work more with veterans and survivors of sexual assault in the military, a very painful form of violent betrayal.
+I myself am a U.S. Army veteran, and hope to work more with veterans and survivors of sexual assault in the military, a very painful form of violent betrayal.
 I have participated in specialized training in working with military members and veterans and I lead writing workshops for veterans.

 I offer a limited number of sliding-scale slots.